MayaPosch/NymphCast/README.md

 In addition, it supports powerful apps (NymphCast apps) written in AngelScript to extend the functionality of NymphCast with a variety of online services.

+The main NymphCast website [can be found here](http://nyanko.ws/product_nymphcast.php "NymphCast site") at the Nyanko.ws website.

 ![NymphCast diagram](doc/nymphcast.png)

 ## Goals ##